 We followed the Telok Ayer St., passing by Nagore Durgha Shrine (Muslim), Thian Hong Keng Temple (Hokkien), and Al Abrar Mosque.

-Nagore Durgha Shrine (140 Telok Ayer Street).
-A shrine to a Muslim saint from southern Indi.
+Nagore Durgha Shrine (140 Telok Ayer Street). shrine to a Muslim saint from southern Indi.
 Also known as Masjid Moulana Mohammad Ally.

 Low-rise shop houses lorded over by modern skyscrapers